samcho/starter-lab1-csc201-fall2024/README.md

    ```

 Note that you need to **implement an iterator** interface that enables the iterator to traverse all nodes in the BST in ascending order.

-## 3. My Square

-For this part of the lab, you adapt the program to work more generically.
-You will have to find your own data set from an online repository such as [https://www.kaggle.com/](https://www.kaggle.com/).
-The data set you choose has only three requirements: 1) it must be in a text file in CSV format, 2) it must have between 100 and 100,000 entries, and 3) it must be meaningful in some way to you.
-You will create a class for the data in your dataset.
-You will read from the dataset and fill a BST with objects of your custom class.

-\begin{enumerate}
-    \item Download your own dataset
-    \item Create a well written class to store each record from your dataset.
-The members of this class must include all attributes in your dataset.
-This class must contain the following methods beside the default, parametrized, and copy constructors:
-    \begin{quote}
-    @Override\\
-    String toString(){}; \\
-    \end{quote}
-    The method toString() returns a String version of the information stored in the class.

-    \item Create one arrayList to store the objects of your class.
-    \item Read each row in your dataset and store it in an object of your customized class type and then add it to the arrayList.
-    \item Implement comparator interface in another customized class to compare 2 objects based on a numerical attribute.

-You are going to create a **Comparable** `MySquare ` class in MySquare.java as your own datatype in order to check your BST's support for generic classes.

-The `MySquare` class need to contain those variables: the upper left corner of the square `x:int, y:int` ,  the name of square `name:String` , and side length of the square  `sideLength:int`.

-You will compare two squares by comparing the size of their areas.

-Try to create a new BST from your own created comparable `MySquare` datatype to check the BST's support for user-defined data types.

-You will be encouraged to create another new method in `Parser` for operating BST with `MySquare` nodes.
-The provided method  `operate_BST(String[] command)` will be only tested by BST with integer nodes, which is also defined in `Parser.java` at line 7: `private BST<Integer> mybst = new BST<>();`.
-To be more specific, you can implement your operations on BST with `MySquare` nodes as follows:

-1. Create a new BST with `MySquare` nodes by:  `private  BST<MySquare> BST_mysquare = new BST<>();`
-2. Create a new method `operate_BST_mysquaree()` in `Parser` class.
-This method will also be called by method `process()`, and received parameters `command`.
-3. Finish your implementation for `operate_BST_mysquaree()` in similar structure of `operate_BST()`, but you're operating the other BST `BST_mysquare` here.

 ## Submission: